 Good Honours (2.1 or above) BA or BSc degree in an appropriate discipline and/or equivalent professional qualification or Prior Experiential Learning.

-This programme is open to candidates with initiative and a proven ability to operate as self-guided learners, corroborated where appropriate through an admissions interview.
+This programme is also open to candidates with initiative and a proven ability to operate as self-guided learners, corroborated where appropriate through an admissions interview.

 Supervisors will be appointed with an interest in the student’s topic area, and the student will receive regular one-to-one online sessions with the supervisor as the dissertation progresses.
 This will include written feedback on drafts of the dissertation.